Notable Insider Buys In The Past Week: Immunomedics, Tenet Healthcare, Ulta Beauty

 Glenview Capital Management, a beneficial owner of Tenet Healthcare Corp (NYSE: THC), purchased more than 261,500 shares of this hospital operator.
 At $20.07 to $20.57 a share, that cost the hedge fund over $5.36 million.
 It also brought its stake to more than 19.7 million shares.

 Glenview Capital Management reportedly also established a stake in UnitedHealth recently.
-Tenet Healthcare closed Friday at $21.42 a share, so the above purchase appears to be well timed.
+Tenet Healthcare was last seen trading at $21.42 a share, so the above purchase appears to be well timed.
 The 52-week trading range is $16.61 to $31.64.
 The analysts' consensus price target was $26.95 on last look, and their consensus recommendation is to hold shares.

 See also: PreMarket Prep Recap: End-Of-Quarter Price Action, Insider Buying Strategies